marcelwgn/UWP-Resources-Gallery/README.md

 # UWP Resources Gallery

-This app shows resources provided by Windows 10 to UWP apps, such as the Segoe MDL2 icons and system colors.
+This app shows resources provided by Windows 10/11 to UWP apps, such as the Segoe MDL2 icons and system colors.

 You can download the UWP Resources Gallery now [from the Microsoft Store](https://www.microsoft.com/p/uwp-resources-gallery/9pjjl433vx9r?rtc=1).

 The idea for this app is based on the XAML Controls Gallery.
 The XAML Controls Gallery can be found here: https://github.com/microsoft/Xaml-Controls-Gallery

 ## The UWP Resources Gallery shows:
- * All Segoe MDL2 icons that are provided by Windows 10
+ * All Segoe MDL2 icons that are provided by Windows 10 and Windows 11
  * How to use Segoe MDL2 icons
  * System colors and brushes that are available to UWP apps
  * List of Windows 10 versions and all available Universal API contracts available

 ## Building the app
-**Note**: The UWP Resources Gallery requires Visual Studio [2017](http://go.microsoft.com/fwlink/?LinkID=532422) or [2019](https://visualstudio.microsoft.com/vs/) to build and Windows 10 to execute.
+**Note**: The UWP Resources Gallery requires Visual Studio [2017](http://go.microsoft.com/fwlink/?LinkID=532422) or [2019](https://visualstudio.microsoft.com/vs/) to build and Windows 10/11 to execute.

-To obtain information about Windows 10 development, go to the [Windows Dev Center](https://developer.microsoft.com/windows)
+To obtain information about Windows 10/11 development, go to the [Windows Dev Center](https://developer.microsoft.com/windows)

 To obtain information about Microsoft Visual Studio and the tools for developing Windows apps, go to [Visual Studio](http://go.microsoft.com/fwlink/?LinkID=532422)